The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-\textit{Method and models} --- The goal of the analysis is to evaluate how the expected reconstructed spectrum of neutrino energies at the DUNE far detector baseline varies with alterations to FSI modeling and how this compares to the variations of neutrino oscillation parameters.

-Charged-current neutrino interactions with argon are generated using the \texttt{GENIE v3.04.00} neutrino event generator~\cite{Andreopoulos:2015wxa, Andreopoulos:2009rq} using a fixed neutrino-nucleus interaction model apart from alterations to the simulation of FSI.
-Electron and muon neutrino and antineutrino interactions are generated using fluxes expected at the DUNE near detector (i.e. before oscillations occur)~\cite{dunefluxurl,DUNE:2020ypp} and then weighted to apply oscillations using the \texttt{Prob3++} software package~\cite{Barger:1980tf,prob3pp}.
-The baseline set of neutrino oscillation parameters considered are $\sin^2\theta_{12}=0.307$, $\sin^2\theta_{13}=0.0219$, $\sin^2\theta_{23}=0.558$, $\Delta m^2_{21}=7.53\times10^{-5}$ eV$^2$, $\Delta m^2_{32}=2.455\times10^{-3}$ eV$^2$, taken from Ref.~\cite{ParticleDataGroup:2024cfk}, $\delta_{\rm CP}=0$ by default and a normal neutrino mass ordering.
+\textit{Method and models} --- Charged-current neutrino interactions with argon are generated using the \texttt{GENIE v3.04.00} neutrino event generator~\cite{Andreopoulos:2015wxa, Andreopoulos:2009rq} using a fixed neutrino-nucleus interaction model (described below) apart from alterations to the simulation of FSI.
+Electron and muon neutrino and antineutrino interactions are generated using fluxes expected at the DUNE near detector~\cite{dunefluxurl,DUNE:2020ypp} and then weighted to apply oscillations using the \texttt{Prob3++} software package~\cite{Barger:1980tf,prob3pp}.
+The baseline set of neutrino oscillation parameters considered are $\sin^2\theta_{12}=0.307$, $\sin^2\theta_{13}=0.0219$, $\sin^2\theta_{23}=0.558$, $\Delta m^2_{21}=7.53\times10^{-5}$ eV$^2$, $\Delta m^2_{32}=2.455\times10^{-3}$ eV$^2$, taken from Ref.~\cite{ParticleDataGroup:2024cfk}, $\delta_{\rm CP}=0$ by default, and a normal neutrino mass ordering.
 Matter effects are treated using the default implementation within \texttt{Prob3++}~\cite{Barger:1980tf,prob3pp}.